guocity/google-nanobanana-mcp-server/README.md

 A professional Gemini CLI extension for generating and manipulating images using the **Gemini 2.5 Flash Image** model (Nano Banana).

+**Also available as an MCP Server!** Install `nanobanana-mcp` from npm to use with Claude Desktop and other MCP clients.
+See [mcp-server/README.md](mcp-server/README.md) for details.

 ## ✨ Features

 - **🎨 Text-to-Image Generation**: Create stunning images from descriptive prompts